Tutorial 1: Serialization

 }

-For custom validation logic, implement the Serializer trait:
+For custom serialization logic, implement the Serializer trait.
+Validation can be handled by a separate function:

 use reinhardt::prelude::*;